Available for Interviews: Nadine Levitt

 Interview: Nadine Levitt

-Nadine Levitt is a Swiss-born, German, Kiwi, American thought leader, speaker, and author who is passionate about education, especially focusing on child emotional wellness, social and emotional skill development using the Arts, and EdTech.
+Nadine Levitt is a Swiss-born, German, Kiwi, American thought leader, speaker, and author passionate about education, primarily focusing on child emotional wellness and social and emotional skill development using the Arts and EdTech.

-As an education thought leader, Nadine Levitt gives keynote speeches around the world on the subjects of music education, social and emotional learning, and technology in classrooms.
+As an education thought leader, Nadine Levitt gives keynote speeches worldwide on music education, social and emotional learning, and technology in classrooms.

 Contact: